We’re sure you’ve noticed the steady rise of rough sleepers on the streets in passing years.

 5. Be a human

 One of the simplest thing you can do to help a homeless person is to stop for a chat.
-Taking the time to be friendly to a homeless person can make a massive difference, compared to the amount of people that ignore their existence on a daily basis.
+Taking the time to be friendly to a homeless person can make a massive difference, compared to the amount of people that ignore them on a daily basis.